magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 ## Code samples

-For formatting and code coloring, wrap code samples in the following format:
+For code highlighting, wrap code samples in the following format:
-Replace the `xml` with the corresponding language (tupe) of the code sample.
-Use `bash` for shell commands and `terminal` for terminal output.

 ```xml
 <xmlSample>